Plant a billion trees

 Climate change risks: wind, higher temperatures, drought

-There are serious and urgent questions about the financial viability of planting exotic tree species that may not survive predicted changes to New Zealand’s climate over the coming decades (Figs. 3 & 4).
+There are serious and urgent questions about the financial viability of planting exotic tree species that may not survive predicted changes to our climate over the coming decades (Figs. 3 & 4).

 “We find that subsequent droughts generally have a more deleterious impact than initial droughts, but this effect differs enormously by clade and ecosystem, with gymnosperms and conifer-dominated ecosystems more often exhibiting increased vulnerability to multiple droughts.” – Anderegg et al (2020)